 Most schools and instructors teach landings way too early and only in their final form.
 They begin landing before the individual components have been mastered by the pilot in training.
 Usually this is a misguided attempt to motivate the pilot in training and demonstrate “fast progress” and success.
 But many times there is a worse motivator; an ego-boost for the instructor or image-builder for the school demonstrating low-hour “success” (scare quotes because the specious low standard).
 Unfortunately what usually happens is that the new duty of the CFI becomes “protecting the plane” while the student “figures it out” with a series of frustrating “hints and near misses” that I was witnessing.
 Is it any surprise young CFIs run for the airlines?
 Is it any surprise 80% of students drop out?

 Once in the pattern, I enforce the “rule of three” – and transfer this to students as a necessary tool.
 This is simply calibrating the evaluation skills every good CFI already possesses.
-To be successful (and safe) the learner must see and remedy “high/low, fast/slow, not configured” and terminate their attempt with a go around if necessary.
-The pilot in training must have evaluation skills too.
-There is absolutely no advantage to a continuing with a “salvage job” or accepting the landings I was watching.
-Even though the CFI is (usually) able to do salvage most landing attempts, we also fix way too many ugly landings for students and set a bad example.
+To be successful (and safe) the learner must see and remedy “high/low, fast/slow, not configured” and terminate their attempt with a go-around if necessary.
+The pilot in training must develop evaluation skills too.
+There is absolutely no advantage to continuing with a “salvage job” or accepting the substandard landings I was watching.
+Even though the CFI is (usually) able to do salvage most landing attempts, we are guilty of fixing way too many ugly landings for students and thus setting a bad example (land at all costs).
 Whenever there are consistent deficiencies with basic aircraft control these issues need to be resolved before attempting further landings (otherwise we are practicing and reinforcing errors).
 It is essential to disassemble the bigger process (final form) into manageable elements that can be mastered safely at altitude then reassembled for success; e.g. once airspeed and ground track are functioning we can continue in the pattern productively.

 Once centerline slowflight is mastered, it is almost magical to train landing from a slow flight a lesson on a longer runway.
 Simply slowly reduce power as your pilot in training holds their sight picture in ground effect.
 Surprisingly your student has landed before they know it; tracking straight on the centerline without even expecting it.
-All you have to do is fully reduce power on touchdown ( a crutch you obviously want to later remove).
+All you have to do is fully reduce power on touchdown (a crutch you obviously want to later remove).
 It is simple to adapt and adjust this procedure to become a normal approach and landing.
 The steps now to landing are easy because all the necessary skills are there; no semi-crashes and “protecting the airplane” arrivals.
-How many pilots screw up landings because they are uncomfortable in ground effect or trying to “make it land” rather than “waiting for touchdown” with the perfect set-up?
-This and more useful techniques will be part of our nest SAFE CFI-PRO™ Workshop at Sporty’s June 10/11th (2020).
+How many pilots screw up landings because they are uncomfortable in ground effect or trying to “make it land” rather than “waiting for the touchdown” with the perfect set-up?
+This and more useful techniques are part of our SAFE CFI-PRO™ Curriculum.
+In-person meetings canceled due to COVID (stand-by…soon!)
 Fly safely (and often)!

 Join SAFE to support our safety mission of generating aviation excellence in teaching and flying.
 Our amazing member benefits pay back your contribution (like 1/3 off your annual ForeFlight subscription)!
 Our FREE SAFE Toolkit App puts required pilot endorsements and experience requirements right on your smartphone and facilitates CFI+DPE teamwork.
 Our CFI insurance was developed specifically for CFI professionals (and is the best value in the business).